Octopus-J/MLworks/README.md

 # MLworks
-Some small codes about ML,implemented in python3
+Some small codes about ML, implemented in python3.6.6

 # Hello!Thanks for your reading